rmatsuu1/rmatsuu1.github.io/README.md

 To predict the electron number density, my model uses the satellite location and the time history of the SYM-H index as the input features.

 The dataset containing the observed electron density and the location of measurement was obtained through my research group.
 The data was collected by the Van Allen Probes (RBSP-A and RBSP-B) and covers the time period of 16 September 2012 to 12 October 2019, providing density measurements at 1 min cadence.
 The measurement location is defined by the L-shell and the magnetic local time (MLT), both available for every data point.
+The plot below shows the trajectories of the two spacecrafts between 16 September 2012 and 20 September 2012, colored by the density measured at that location.
+This shows that in general the density is much higher at lower L.

 <p align="center" width="100%">
     <img align="center" width="500" height="220" src="/assets/IMG/satellite_trajectory.png">
 </p>

 The time history of the SYM-H index was obtained through the [OMNI database](https://omniweb.gsfc.nasa.gov/form/omni_min_def.html).
+SYM-H index reflects the change in the Earth's magnetic field strength from its normal quiet time value and is commonly used to describe geomagnetic storms in space physics research.
 SYM-H data is available at 5 min cadence without any data gaps, which is convenient for this project because I don't lose any data points from unavailability of SYM-H data.
 Many other magnetospheric indices and solar wind parameters are also available on the OMNI database and can be downloaded if I decide to include additional features to my model as an extension to this project.

 Prior to any data cleaning, I reduced the density data to 5 min averages so that the time resolution matches that of the SYM-H data.

 ## Data Cleaning

+Datasets often contain data points that do not help with making accurate predictions.
+For example, there can be measurement errors resulting in data points that are not consistent with the physical understanding of the system.
+To maximize the performance of my model, I identified and filtered such points.
 Data points that meet at least one of the following criteria were removed from the dataset.
 1. L > 10
 2. Observed density < 0.01 cm^-3